colton-neifert/word-search-generator/README.md

 `backwards` (boolean)

 Defaults to `true`.
-Determines whether words can be placed backwards on the puzzle.
+Enable or disable words placed backwards on the puzzle.

 `width` and `height` (integer)